(No portrait yet found.)

 From 1903-1906 he played cello in the Pittsburgh Symphony Orchestra under Victor Herbert (along with another future photoplay music composer, J.S.
-Zamecnik).
+Zamecnik, in the second violins).
 The site Stokowski.com has him as principal cello.

 He then returned to Europe as a conductor in Lausanne, Switzerland; and served as a guest conductor throughout Europe.

 On 30 October 1905, the New York Passenger Arrival Lists have Gaston arriving from France, but his name is crossed out, and "Not on board" is written in the margin.
 He actually returns 24 October 1906.